-The mandate for the BMFA to do this comes from the Royal Aero Club, dating back to 1922, the Civil Aviation Authority and Sport UK.
+The mandate for the BMFA to do this comes from the Royal Aero Club, dating back to 1922, the Civil Aviation Authority and the UK Sports councils.

 The BMFA also represents the UK in the international forum through its recognition by the Federation Aeronautique Internationale (FAI) and its model flying sub committee, Commission Internationale d'Aeromodelisme (CIAM).

 The membership elects officers to represent them at all levels of the organisation.
 All members of affiliated clubs have a vote and their club representative is entitled to vote at the AGM and their Area elections.
 Club representatives also have the right to represent their club at Area meetings.
 Should a club wish to raise any issues with Council, this is proposed through their Area Committee, which is represented on Council by the Area delegate.

 Therefore, the BMFA is a true democratic organisation whereby every member has the opportunity to influence BMFA policy.